BoubkerElmaayouf/BoubkerElmaayouf/README.md

   Hello, I'm Boubker from Morocco, and I'm a frontend Developer.
 I really enjoy learning languages and frameworks , as well as working in     WordPress.
 I also enjoy  ui, ux, and design in general.

  # Skills and Experience
-     * ✒ Illistrator, photoshop, figma
+     * ✒ Illistrator, Photoshop, Figma
      * 💻 HTML, CSS, JS, Wordpress